Dortmund star Haaland suffers torn hamstring in major injury blow to Bundesliga outfit | Goal.com

 Dortmund star Haaland suffers torn hamstring in major injury blow to Bundesliga outfit

-Borussia Dortmund star Erling Haaland has suffered a torn hamstring, the club have confirmed.
+Borussia Dortmund star Erling Haaland has suffered a torn hamstring and will be out until January, the club have confirmed.

 The injury is a major blow to Dortmund, with the 20-year-old having established himself as one of Europe's best strikers since joining from Red Bull Salzburg in January.